nikclayton/powercoders.org/site/content/program/_index.md

       text: >-
         We are planning for other cities starting next year.
 Join our mailing list to receive the latest news and updates.
-    - call_to_action: More
-      color: teal lighten-4
-      fade_in: Right
-      header: Istanbul
-      link: /city/istanbul
-      text: >-
-        The program is starting in March, 2019.
-Application for participants is now open until February 16 at noon.
 past_program:
   header: Past Program
   items: